 10/25/2018 - Added 2 cloves of garlic and about 1/2 cup of fresh cilantro to the carrots.
 It did not appreciably change the flavor.
 I also used 32 oz (4 cups) of low-sodium chicken broth.
 We had four servings.

 1/30/2019 - I used 1 teaspoon of black pepper.
 Maybe it was a little too much.
 I used 32-oz of vegetable broth.
 We did not have any leftover vegetables so I microwaved 5 small red potatoes and half a bag of frozen corn.
 We had four servings and maybe half a cup leftover.
 I'm updating the recipe to include onions, garlic, and pepper.

-3/9/2019 - Gail left some cooked veggie sausage plus baked potatoes.
+3/9/2019 - No fish.
+Gail left some cooked veggie sausage plus baked potatoes.

 3/26/2019 - I forgot to add the spices.
 Not so good!